PhD Students & Early Career Scholars:

 Asst.
 Prof. Claire Bubb (Institute for the Study of the Ancient World, New York)

 Prof. Sebastian Richter (Freie Universität Berlin)

 Prof. Friedhelm Hoffmann (Ludwig Maximilians Universität München)

-Dr. Luigi Prada (Oxford University)
+Asst.
+Prof. Luigi Prada (Uppsala University)

 Asst.
 Prof. Marina Escolano Poveda (University of Liverpool)